usnistgov/ndntrace/README.md

     >sudo ./waf install

-### Building the NFD with the trace strategies:
+### Building the NFD with the trace strategy components:

+The steps below provide guidance to integrate Trace changes into the ASF strategy as well as thebest route strategy:

-- Add the trace strategy into your NFD/daemon/fw directory
+- Open NFD directory
-- Copy the content of (Single_path_tracing.txt) into your your default strategy used by your NFD in the begining of the "afterreceiveInterest" trigger
+- From ndntrace/patches, apply the patches bestroutecpp.patch bestroutehpp.patch inside NFD/daemon/fw.
+To include NdnTrace changes to the best route strategy.
+- From ndntrace/patches, apply the patches asfcpp.patch asfhpp.patch inside NFD/daemon/fw.
+To include NdnTrace changes to the ASF strategy.
-- Build the daemon once more by running the following commands:
+- Build the daemon once more to include the changes by running the following commands:

     >./waf configure

     >./waf